jp-chl/66DaysOfK8s/challenge/week06/day37/README.md

 ## Tasks

 * Identify kubelet process and its config file in both nodes.
-* Locate the static pods manifests directory.
+* Locate the static Pods manifests directory.
 * Deploy static Pods in both nodes.

 ---

 ### Identify kubelet process and its config file in both nodes

-Pod can be created without using the API Server, but with ```kubelet daemon```.
-Normally, [master node components](https://github.com/jp-chl/66DaysOfK8s/tree/master/challenge/week02/day9) such as the API Server, the Controller manager and the etcd database run as static Pods.
+Pods can be created without using the API Server, but with the ```kubelet daemon```.
+Normally, [master node components]../../week02/day9) such as the API Server, the Controller manager and the etcd database run as static Pods.

 The kubelet process periodically scans manifests in a folder.
 Any manifest placed there must be deployed as a static Pod.